Quasi Judicial Hearing Procedural Guidelines - Policy Statement 167

 (o) Unless the Presider continues the public hearing to the next regularly scheduled quasi-judicial meeting of the Hearing Body or to a publicly stated date, time and location, the Presider shall close the period for public discussion.
 The Hearing Body shall publicly discuss the case without further general input from the public.
 Members of the Hearing Body, however, may seek clarification or ask questions of persons previously sworn on any piece of evidence presented.
 Cross-examination and rebuttals may be made only on new evidence presented.
 The hearing shall be closed after Hearing Body deliberations are complete.

 (p) Unless the hearing has been continued, the Hearing Body shall render a decision on the matter, or, if it so chooses, recess the case to the next regularly scheduled quasi-judicial meeting of the Hearing Body or to a publicly stated date, time and location.
-The Town Council may approve an application by vote of a majority of the members.
+The Town Council and HPC may approve an application by vote of a majority of the members.
 The ZBOA may approve variances only by a vote of four-fifths of the members of the board (excluding vacant positions and members who are disqualified from voting, if there are no qualified alternates available); all other ZBOA decisions may be made by majority vote.